Angonoka tortoise: Conservation

 In addition to its Red List listing, the angonoka tortoise is now protected under the national law of Madagascar and listed on CITES Appendix I, commercial trade in wild-caught specimens is illegal (permitted only in exceptional licensed circumstances).
 For the conservation of the angonoka tortoise, the Durrell Wildlife Conservation Trust created Project Angonoka in 1986.
 The Water and Forests Department, the Durrell Trust, and the World Wide Fund for Nature work together on this project.
 A captive-breeding facility was established for this species in Madagascar in 1986 by the Jersey Wildlife Preservation Trust (now the Durrell Trust) in collaboration with the Water and Forests Department.
 In May 1996, 75 tortoises were stolen from the facility.
 The thieves were never found, but 33 tortoises later appeared for sale in the Netherlands.
 The project ultimately was a success, achieving 224 captive-bred juveniles out of 17 adults in December 2004.
 After the 1990s, Project Angonoka started ecological research on the tortoise and the development of conservation plans that involved the communities surrounding the habitat.
 The work with the community involved local people in making firebreaks, along with the creation of a park proposed by the community to protect the tortoise and the forests.
 Monitoring of the angonoka tortoise in the global pet trade has continued to be advocated.

 In March 2013, smugglers were arrested after carrying a single bag containing 54 angonoka tortoises and 21 radiated tortoises (Astrochelys radiata) through Suvarnabhumi International Airport in Thailand.
 The 54 angonoka tortoises might be as much as a tenth of the world's population of the species.

-On 20 March 2016, the Custom officials at Mumbai airport seized 146 tortoises from a mishandled baggage of a Nepal citizen.
+On 20 March 2016, the custom officals at Mumbai airport seized 146 tortoises from a mishandled baggage of a Nepal citizen.
 This bag was said to belong to a transit passenger, who arrived from Madagascar and flew to Kathmandu leaving this bag behind.
 Out of the 146 tortoises, 139 were radiated tortoises (Astrochelys radiata) and seven were angonoka tortoises (Astrochelys yniphora), both critically endangered tortoise species of Madagascar.
 Two radiated tortoises were found dead with broken shell.